 Work-Life balance is much more like a tightrope walk than a walk in the park.
 Understanding this will help you begin to balance your life and have more of what you desire.

 In the following series of articles, we’re going to look at ways to have more work-life balance.
-What you can do to create more margin and happiness.
+Throughout the Work-Life Balance series, you will learn what you can do to create more margin and happiness.